 Building Subgraphs on Cosmos

-Reading time: 6 min
+Reading time: 6 minutes

-The Graph allows developers to process blockchain events and make the resulting data easily available via an open GraphQL API, known as a subgraph. is now able to process Cosmos events, which means Cosmos developers can now build subgraphs to easily index onchain events.
+The Graph allows developers to process blockchain events and make the resulting data easily available via an open GraphQL API, known as a subgraph.
+Graph Node is now able to process Cosmos events, which means Cosmos developers can now build subgraphs to easily index onchain events.

 There are four types of handlers supported in Cosmos subgraphs: